till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

    My number is 60
    ```

 1. String manipulation.
-Check whether a word is a palindrome. _Palindromes_ are words that read the same forwards and backwards, for example _madame_ or _racecar_.
+Check whether a word is a palindrome. _Palindromes_ are words that read the same forwards and backwards, for example _madam_ or _racecar_.

 ## Optional exercises

 1. Can you program Eratosthenes' sieve?
 Additional difficulty: Create a program that gives all prime numbers between a lower and an upper number, for example to find all primes between 10,000 and 11,000?
 [More information here](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
-1. Choose a library that can perform HTTP GET requests (there is one by that very name that looks promising).
-Can you write a program that grabs the current temperature and wind speed for a user-input location and displays it nicely in the terminal?
-With a view to the next Chapter, can you get it to light an led if the temperature is above 15°C?
+1. Choose a library that can perform HTTP GET requests (there is one by that very name that looks promising, see below).
+Can you write a program that grabs the current temperature and wind speed for a user-input location -- find a suitable on-line source -- and displays it nicely in the terminal?
+If you're really keen and have had a peek at the next chapter, can you get it to light an led if the temperature is above 15°C?
 1. You got as far as this?
 Ok, fair dos.
 Start work on an implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 You will have to decide on a data structure to hold a graph, amongst many other considerations.

 # Chapter 3 - Physical Computing and the gpiozero library

 Ultimately, we want you to control a physical contraption with your Raspberry Pi.
-For this, we'll use the golden General Purpose Input/Output (GPIO) pins on the side of your Pi.
-This layout is shown below.
+For this, we'll use the General Purpose Input/Output (GPIO) pins on the side of your Pi.
+Their layout is shown below.
+Don't worry too much about it all for now, we will show you how to connect things up.
+Just one thing to remember: **Never connect a 5V pin directly to any other input pin of the Raspberry Pi, or worse the Ground pin!**

 <p align="center">
     <img src="images/RPi_pin_layout.svg" alt="pin" width="200">